jnbolsen/ezarr/README.md

 The following packages are installed:
 - nfs-common (nfs client)
 - qemu-agent (for proxmox)
-- curl

-`sudo apt install nfs-common qemu-guest-agent curl`
+`sudo apt install nfs-common qemu-guest-agent`

 The following is set up:
 - NFS share mounts with correct ownership of top level direcctories (media:mediacenter) and permissions (umask 022), as required (in my case, media and download shares).